Michael R. Yunck

 Michael Ryan Yunck (August 19, 1918 – September 1, 1984) was a United States Marine Corps aviator and a flying ace of World War II, credited with shooting down five enemy aircraft in aerial combat.

 Yunck was born in Detroit, Michigan, on August 19, 1918.
-His action was on October 26 – December 10, 1942 in action against enemy Japanese forces in the Solomon Islands area.
-He was a part of the Battalion, Marine Observation Squadron 251 (VMO-251).
+During the Guadalcanal Campaign, he flew with Marine Observation Squadron 251 (VMO-251) from October 26 – December 10, 1942, against enemy Japanese forces in the Solomon Islands area.
 He was awarded the Silver Star for his actions in the war.
 He later served as a helicopter pilot in the Vietnam War, where he was awarded a second Silver Star after his leg had to be amputated.
 He was also presented with the Distinguished Flying Cross.